The College Level Examination Program allows you to:

 After you register, print your registration ticket and bring it to the test center on test day.

-The separate $20 administration fee is payable to PVCC on the day you take your exam.
+The separate $20 administration fee ($25 as of July 1, 2018) is payable to PVCC on the day you take your exam.

 - Be government-issued